milesmcc/personal/content/posts/cg-csam-ai-image-generation.md

 ## The old online child safety pipeline

 I'm not an expert in child safety investigations, but I did help develop and maintain a child sexual abuse material (CSAM) monitoring and reporting system at the [Stanford Internet Observatory](https://cyber.fsi.stanford.edu/io).
-I'm also somewhat familiar with how large platforms monitor and block the spread of CSAM.
+Though other trust and safety work, I'm also somewhat familiar with how large platforms monitor and block the spread of CSAM.
 Here's a rough overview of how the process works in the United States:

 * When a user posts media on a platform, automated systems scan that media to make sure that it is not CSAM.
 Two of the most prominent scanning systems are Microsoft's[  PhotoDNA](https://en.wikipedia.org/wiki/PhotoDNA) and Google's [Content Safety API](https://protectingchildren.google/#tools-to-fight-csam).
 PhotoDNA checks content against a database of known CSAM, while Google's Content Safety API can detect previously-unseen CSAM.
 Users can also report CSAM through in-platform reporting flows.